xiaomlove/grid-exporter/README.md

 ## Usage

 if this extension is enabled, it will register as the default exporter (replace `Encore\Admin\Grid\Exporters\CsvExporter`)
-if want to format specified column, use it manually.
+if you want to format specified column, use it manually.
 In your controller
 ```php
 use Chenyulingxi\LaravelAdmin\GridExporter\Exporter;
 use Maatwebsite\Excel\Events\AfterSheet;